Derivations and Alberti representations: Structure of differentiability spaces

 \end{enumerate} Then for all $(M,\alpha)\in\natural\times(0,\min\left( \frac{1}{2}\sqrt{\frac{\delta_0 L}{1+\delta_0}},\frac{1}{2}\delta_0\right))$ there are a Borel subset $S'\subset S$ and Lipschitz functions $\{\psi_0,\ldots,\psi_{M-1}\}$ such that: \begin{itemize} \item The set $S\setminus S'$ is $\mu$-null. \item The $\psi_i$ have Lipschitz constant bounded by

 \item For each $x\in S'$:

-\end{itemize} \end{thm} As a first step, we prove a Lemma that produces \emph{flat functions} as in the hypothesis of Theorem \ref{lip_ind}. \begin{lem} Let $X$ be a compact metric space with finite Assouad dimension, $f:X\to\real$ Lipschitz, $S\subset X$ Borel, $\mu$ a Radon measure on $X$.
+\end{itemize} \end{thm} As a first step, we prove a lemma that produces \emph{flat functions} as in the hypothesis of the preceding Theorem~\ref{lip_ind}. \begin{lem} Let $X$ be a compact metric space with finite Assouad dimension, $f:X\to\real$ Lipschitz, $S\subset X$ Borel, and $\mu$ a Radon measure on $X$.
 Suppose that there are $\alpha$ and $\beta$ such that $\alpha>\beta\ge0$ and